K-G-Witt/VBA-challenge/README.md

 3. **2020_Output_Screenshot.png**

 ## Credits:
 This code was compiled and written by me for the VBA class homework in the 2024 Data Analytics Boot Camp hosted by Monash University.
+Additional credits are declared below:

+### Defining and holding the Opening_Price var to enable calculation of the Yearly_Change var:
+During the course of this assignment, I encourtered a challenge in ensuring the script correctly identified and held the value of the Opening_Price var for each Ticker var to, in turn, correctly calculate the Yearly_Change var.
+After experimenting with different methods myself, I ound the following resource from Jeremy Tallant's GitHub.
+Source: https://github.com/JeremyTallant/VBA-challenge/blob/main/VBA-code.vba#L1 (accessed 2 March 2024).

 ### Saving VBA Script as .txt file:
 Following recommendations, VBA script was saved as a .txt file to ensure ease of use between different computer systems.
 Source: https://www.geeksforgeeks.org/how-to-make-save-and-run-a-simple-vbscript-program/ (accessed 4 March 2024).